Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Application: Autoregressive transformation models

-We compare the in-sample log-likelihood for the three models for the subset of data between June 1977 and May 1978 in \code{t_idx}. \begin{CodeChunk} \begin{CodeInput} R> t_idx <- seq(as.Date("1977-06-01"), as.Date("1978-05-01"), by = "month") R> ndl <- d_ts[d_ts[["time"]] R> structure(unlist(lapply(mods, logLik, newdata = ndl)), + names = c("ATM", paste0("AT(", p, ")"), "Colr")) \end{CodeInput} \begin{CodeOutput} ATM AT(3) Colr -19.5 -22.5 -20.1 \end{CodeOutput} \end{CodeChunk} The comparison shows that the Colr and the ATM model fit similarly well compared to the slightly less favorable fit of the AT(3) model.
+We compare the in-sample log-likelihood for the three models for the subset of data between June 1977 and May 1978 in \code{t_idx}. \begin{CodeChunk} \begin{CodeInput} R> t_span_one <- seq(as.Date("1977-03-01"), as.Date("1978-05-01"), + by = "month") R> ndl <- d_ts[d_ts$time R> t_span_two <- seq(as.Date("1977-06-01"), as.Date("1978-05-01"), + by = "month") R> ndl_lag <- d_ts_lag[d_ts_lag$time R> structure(unlist(c(lapply(mods[1:2], logLik, newdata = ndl), + lapply(mods[3], logLik, newdata = ndl_lag))), names = + c("ATM", paste0("AT(", p, ")"), "Colr")) \end{CodeInput} \begin{CodeOutput} ATM AT(3) Colr -19.5 -22.5 -20.1 \end{CodeOutput} \end{CodeChunk} The comparison shows that the Colr and the ATM model fit similarly well compared to the slightly less favorable fit of the AT(3) model.
 A visual inspection of the estimated conditional densities depicted in Figure~\ref{fig:figure_ATM_trafo} shows similar results for all three estimation methods.
 In summary, the ATM class may be favored over naive TMs (Colr) in the time series domain for its autoregressive structural assumption, \ie lags entering in a transformed way, identical to the transformation of $y_t$ \citep[see][]{rugamer2021timeseries}.